Introduction

 Sometimes variations in the normal approach speed should be made to compensate for changes in weight and gusty wind conditions.

-Normal Approach Speed: In the absence of the manufacturer’s recommended approach airspeed, a speed equal to 1.3 VSO should be used.
+Normal Approach Speed: In the absence of the manufacturer’s recommended approach airspeed, use 1.3 VSO.

 58 VS0 × 1.3 = 75 KIAS